BentoOre0/Portfolio/GravSim/README.md

 - **Force Calculation**: For each particle, forces from nearby particles are calculated directly, while distant particles are approximated.
 - **UI**: This done using tkinter and pygames directly.

+### Challenges encountered during development
+**Challenge:** Familiarity with pygames and tkinter or compression algorithms.

+**Solution:** Use AI to draft code and look at documentation for appropriate libraries.
+Also used it to research the Barnes-Hut Algorithm.

 ### User Controls for `main.py`

 1. **Mouse Controls:**